 A Brief history of big Piney and marbleton

 Daniel Budd and other local ranchers put the Piney Creeks on the map as more people started to settle there.
 Budd took it upon himself to establish the first post office of Big Piney in his home.
-Later, Budd would build a general merchandise store where he then moved the post office.
+Later, Budd built a general merchandise store where he then moved the post office.
 He was appointed the first Postmaster of the town in 1886.

-Learn more about Big Piney and Marbleton families, graves, veterans, schools, classes, and more photos by going to this link!
+Learn more about Big Piney and Marbleton families, graves, veterans, schools, classes, and more by going to this link!